Cold Soba Noodles with Baby Bok Choy and Shiitakes

 - 9½ ounces soba noodles

 - 2 ounces fresh ginger, peeled and julienned

 - 12 fresh shiitake mushroom caps, julienned

-- 1 pound baby bok choy, stems trimmed, leaves separated
+- 1 pound baby bok choy, stems trimmed and leaves separated

 - 1½ tablespoons rice vinegar

 - Bring a large pot of water to a boil.
 Cook soba noodles at a boil until tender yet firm, 3 to 5 minutes; drain and immediately plunge into an ice bath to stop carryover cooking; drain.

 - Heat the oil in a wok or large pan over high heat.
 Stir-fry the mushrooms and ginger in oil until lightly golden, about 2 minutes; transfer to a plate to cool.

 - Stir-fry the bok choy In the same skillet until just wilted, about 2 minutes; transfer to the plate with mushrooms.

 - Toss the cold soba noodles, mushrooms, and bok choy together in a large bowl; add the soy sauce, rice vinegar, mirin, and sesame oil and toss to coat.